Wetland Wonders

 My inclinations to know the functioning of Artistic forms of nature lead me to knowing and valuing Nature more than when I was ignorant.
 And that can be applied to each of us.

-The birds were shot down for their beautiful feathers to go in ladies hats.
-Just one of the examples, I htought, of feeding the human wants (not needs) that were based on ignorant lifestyles.
+Just one of the examples of feeding the human wants (not needs) that were based on ignorant lifestyles.
 On a positive note, now there are laws that prevent damage to wildlife and its natural habitat.

 Thanks to the establishment of National/ State/ Local Park Services.